pymo/g750_bluetooth/g750_protocol.md

 # G750 reverse engineering

-The G750 keyboard uses a three-wire serial protocol.
+The G750 keyboard and its variants use a three-wire serial protocol.
 After disassembling the connector module, you can see a JST 3-pin, 1.25mm pitch male header.
 The 3 wires are:

 - Ground

+- RXD (Serial data)
-- Serial data, RS232 level (or more precisely, invert-TTL level, where 0V is high and 3.3V is low)
+  - For G750, the voltage is RS232 level (or more precisely, invert-TTL level, where 0V is 1 and 3.3V is 0)
+  - For G740, G7L0 and G7L1, the voltage is TTL level (0V is 0 and 3.3V is 1)

 - VCC, I tested with 3.3v and it works.